 - Click on Import

 - Open the MOF file.
-You can download from TechNet gallery.
+You can download it from the TechNet gallery.

 - Click on Import.
 This MOF will add “CacheInfoEx” inventory class